StemVibrations/STEM/docs/tutorial1.rst

 or by loading the JSON output file.

-This figure shows the time history of the vertical displacements at the two points along the surface (these results have been obtained for a time step of 0.001 s, time duration of 0.15 s and with an element size of 0.25 m).
+This figure shows the time history of the vertical displacements at the two points along the surface (these results have been obtained for a time step of 0.001 s, time duration of 0.15 s and with an element size of 0.25 m, and are different from the ones presented in the tutorial above).
 The results are compared with the analytical solution of the Lamb problem.

 .. image:: _static/lamb_displacements.png